-Everyone except for us, that is.
+Everyone except for you and me, that is.
 No, we feel just plain overwhelmed by homemaking.

 At some point we have to decide that enough is enough.
 We must stop making excuses and then guilting ourselves into inaction.
 We have to quit the dramatic swings between comparing ourselves to others one moment and being satisfied with our own laziness the next.
 We don’t have to live like this.
 We really, truly don’t.

-Our homes didn’t fall apart in a day, and they won’t be glued back together in one, either.
+Your homes didn’t fall apart in a day, and it won’t be glued back together in one, either.
 That’s alright.
-Every step we take toward dealing with our overwhelming homemaking issues – big or small – will be one step better than things were when we started.
+Every step you take toward dealing with your overwhelming homemaking issues – big or small – will be one step better than things were when you started.

-One of the best “first steps” we can take is to challenge ourselves to turn off the phone, the computer, the iPad, and the television for one hour each day.
-This one hour challenge will sting a little, kind of like ripping off a band-aid, but it’s amazing what can be accomplished when we aren’t checking Facebook or replying to email.
+One of the best “first steps” you can take is to challenge yourself to turn off the phone, the computer, the iPad, and the television for one hour each day.
+This one hour challenge will sting a little, kind of like ripping off a band-aid, but it’s amazing what can be accomplished when you aren’t checking Facebook or replying to email.
 I double-dog dare you to give it a try.

 Everyone lives with different situations, limitations, and starting points.
 Don’t let all those perfect images bully you into thinking it’s hopeless.
 That’s just a lie.

-Still, even with the best attitude and resolve, the mountain of work in front of us can be daunting.
+Still, even with the best attitude and resolve, the mountain of work in front of you can be daunting.
 Catching up is always harder than keeping up.
-This means the path to getting our homes into the proper condition won’t be easy, but maintaining that level of clean will be much, much easier.
+This means the path to getting your homes into the proper condition won’t be easy, but maintaining that level of clean will be much, much easier.
 Trust me on this one!